Chat with us on WhatsApp

 If you are a man who has decided on hair transplant surgery, it is important to think about the long-term maintenance of the procedure.
 Even though the transplanted new hair grows permanently, there is always the chance that you will continue losing your native hair.

-Book a free Zoom consultation with Dr Bonaros to find out more about our male hair loss treatment options and to take the first step in regaining your hair and your confidence.
+Book an online consultation with Dr Bonaros to find out more about our male hair loss treatment options and to take the first step in regaining your hair and your confidence.

 oral finasteride treatment before and after photos